xenloops/securityKB/ai_llm.md

 ## Education

+Effective LLM security begins with comprehensive education.
+Ensuring all team members understand the risks, benefits, and best practices for secure usage of language models is essential for mitigating threats and maintaining compliance with industry standards.

 * Provide guidance on avoiding the input of sensitive information.
 Offer training on best practices for interacting with LLMs securely.
 * Provide comprehensive training for users on the limitations of LLMs, the importance of independent verification of generated content, and the need for critical thinking.
 Include domain-specific training to ensure users can effectively evaluate LLM outputs within their field of expertise.
 * Maintain clear policies about data retention, usage, and deletion.